MofoMojo/ValheimMods/MMRandomStartPosition/bin/Release/ReadMe.txt

 # Default value: true
 MMRandomStartPositionEnabled = true

-## Disables the ride in with Valkryie
+## Disables the ride in on the Valkyrie
 # Setting type: Boolean
 # Default value: false
 DisableValkryieRide = true

 ## Constrain X axis search from center of map.
-This is clamped between 0 and WorldGenerator.meadowsMaxDistance = 5000
+This is clamped between 0 and 10000
 # Setting type: Single
 # Default value: 5000
 MaxXDistance = 5000

 ## Constrain Z axis search from center of map.
-This is clamped between 0 and WorldGenerator.meadowsMaxDistance = 5000
+This is clamped between 0 and 10000
 # Setting type: Single
 # Default value: 5000
 MaxZDistance = 5000

 ## Constrain X axis search from center of map.
 This is the minimum distance you wish to be away from center X/0 position
 # Setting type: Single
-# Default value: 100
+# Default value: 500
-MinXDistance = 2000
+MinXDistance = 500

 ## Constrain Z axis search from center of map.
 This is the minimum distance you wish to be away from center z/0 position
 # Setting type: Single
-# Default value: 100
+# Default value: 500
-MinZDistance = 2000
+MinZDistance = 500

+## Attempts to spawns you into this type of Biome
+# Setting type: Biome
+# Default value: Meadows
+# Acceptable values: None, Meadows, Swamp, Mountain, BlackForest, Plains, AshLands, DeepNorth, Ocean, Mistlands, BiomesMax
+Biome = Meadows

+## Attempts to spawn you into this type of BiomeArea
+# Setting type: BiomeArea
+# Default value: Median
+# Acceptable values: Edge, Median, Everything
+BiomeAreaType = Median

+## The maximum number of times mod will search for a good spawnpoint before handing off to normal spawn code
+# Setting type: Int32
+# Default value: 1000
+MaxSpawnPointChecks = 1000

+## The mod attempts to set biome search constraints based on values in WorldGenerator.
+Set this to true to disable these constraints.
+# Setting type: Boolean
+# Default value: false
+IgnoreWorldGeneratorConstraints = false

+## If true, You will generate a new respawn point on every death
+# Setting type: Boolean
+# Default value: false
+RandomSpawnOnDeath = false